HomeAnswers

 Who Were the Allied Powers?

-The Allied Powers of World War II included many nations, but the “Big Three” were Great Britain, America, and the Soviet Union.
+The Allied Powers of World War II included many nations, but the “Big Three” were Great Britain, the US, and the Soviet Union.

 who were the allied powers

-Soviet premier Joseph Stalin, US president Franklin Delano Roosevelt, and british Prime Minister Winston Churchill (left to right) at the Teheran Conference, 1943.
-(Library of Congress, LC-USZ62-32833.)
+Soviet Premier Joseph Stalin, US President Franklin Delano Roosevelt, and British Prime Minister Winston Churchill (left to right) at the Teheran Conference, 1943.
+Source: Library of Congress, LC-USZ62-32833

-1942 was a pivotal year during World War II, marking the year the Allied Powers became official.
-America and the Soviet Union, attacked by an Axis power, joined Britain to become the dominant Allied signers.
-Other Allied countries, like France or Norway, contributed, but these three determined the strategy.
-Meanwhile, despite their involvement, China never officially joined.
+During World War II, 1942 was a pivotal year, marking the year the Allied Powers became official.
+The US and the Soviet Union, attacked by an Axis power, joined Britain and became the dominant Allied signers.
+While other countries, such as France and Norway, joined the Allied war efforts, the “Big Three” (the UK, the US, and the Soviet Union) were the ones that determined the strategy.

 Great Britain: The One That Never Wavered